manoa-grindz/manoa-grindz.github.io/index.md

 ![](images/login.png)
 <br />
 <br />
 Once authenticated, you will be taken to the Browse page, where you can search through a list of supported UH Manoa food locations and filter out locations based on your food preferences.
-You can also click on the the different food locations to view more information about that particular place or learn more about the food selections they offer.
+You can also click on the the different food locations to view more information about that particular place or learn more about the food selections they offer:
 <br />
 <br />

 ![](images/browse.png)
 <br />
 <br />
 Manoa Grindz allows you to create your own profile once you are logged in with your UH account.
-By clicking the icon to the left of the login/logout button, you can
+By clicking the icon to the left of the login/logout button, you can create a profile by entering your name and selecting your different food preferences from the drop-down menu.
+You can also add a picture to your profile or even write a short bio about yourself:
 <br />
 <br />
 ![](images/login.png)
 <br />
 <br />
-Manoa Grindz also provides a Today's Picks page, where you can view a selection of the top current food choices for the day.
+Manoa Grindz also provides a Today's Picks page, where you can view a selection of the top current food choices for the day:
 <br />
 <br />
 ![](images/events.png)
 <br />
 <br />
 If you visit the Events page using the navigation bar on the top of your screen, you will be able to view a list of current and upcoming UH Manao food events.
-You can search through the list and click on the different food events to learn more about it.
+You can search through the list and click on the different food events to learn more about it:
 <br />
 <br />
 ![](images/events.png)